AakashKaushal-g/bakery-app/README.md

 ```
 None
 ```
-This API can be used to logout from the App and closing the user session
+This API can be used to logout from the App and closing the user session.

 ###### Success Response
-- (string) User 'userName' logged out sucessfully
+- (string) User 'userName' logged out successfully.

 ========================================================

 ## Admin APIs

-To access these APIs, the user needs to login withan admin/superuser account.
+To access these APIs, the user needs to login with an admin/superuser account.
-Accessing thes APIs without a admi/superuser account would return a response 'Access Denied'
+Accessing these APIs without a admin/superuser account would return a 'Access Denied' response.

 ### getIngredients (GET)
 **URL : /inventory/getIngredients**